a6h15hek/php-satellite/README.md

 ### Installation

-- Step 1 : Put all the files in public_html or htdocs folder.
+- Step 1 : Put all the files in public_html or htdocs folder of your hosting.
 - Step 2 : Import the database schema into mysql phpmyadmin.
 Database Schema is in **database_shema/v2**.
 - Step 3 : Add your database and jwt credentials into .env file.